Ukrainian refugee crisis: Iceland

-Between 1 January and 25 April, 845 Ukrainians applied for asylum in Iceland.
+Between 1 January and 25 April 845 Ukrainians applied for asylum in Iceland.
 More may have arrived already, who have not yet applied for asylum.
-As of 13 April, 748 Ukrainians had applied for asylum, of whom 26 percent were under the age of 18.
+As of 13 April 748 Ukrainians had applied for asylum, of whom 26 percent were under the age of 18.

 Ireland

 In early March, the Irish government announced that it expected to receive over 100,000 refugees.
 However this was later increased to 200,000.
 21,000 refugees had arrived by 11 April, of whom about 13,000 were being accommodated in State-provided accommodation.

 Government expect 40,000 Ukrainians by the end of April.
 By mid-November over 58,000 Ukrainians had come to Ireland, equivalent to over 1% of the population of Ireland.
-November 2022 also saw the beginning of the 2022–2023 Irish anti-immigration protests, which saw pockets of protests against the arrival of refugees.
+November 2022 also saw the beginning of the Irish anti-immigration protests, which saw pockets of protests against the arrival of refugees.
+As of March 2023, almost 60,000 Ukrainians had been provided with state accommodation.
+Roderic O'Gorman, the Minister for Children, Equality, Disability, Integration and Youth said he "accepts" the shortage of accommodation, which was brought up by some protestors.

 Italy

-Up to 9 March, 23,872 Ukrainian refugees had arrived in Italy, according to Prime Minister Mario Draghi, mainly arriving via the Italian-Slovenian border.
+Up to 9 March 2022, 23,872 Ukrainian refugees had arrived in Italy, according to Prime Minister Mario Draghi, mainly arriving via the Italian-Slovenian border.
 By 12 March, three days later, this number had increased to 34,851.
 By 7 April, the number was 86,066, and 137,385 by 21 June.

 Starting from March 2022, assets seized from the mafia by the Italian government have begun housing Ukrainian refugees.